canonical/canonicalwebteam.search/README.md

 ## New sites

-If you created a new site and the API is not returning any results, you may need to add it the CSE [list of sites](https://cse.google.com/cse/all) to be included by our custom search.
-If you don't see any sites, ask the Webteam.
+If you created a new site and the API is not returning any results, you may need to add it to the Google Custom Search Engine [list of sites](https://cse.google.com/cse/all).
+If you don't see any sites in this page, ask the Webteam.